Big Brother (Australian TV series) season 6: Big Brother Uncut

 2006 saw the renaming of Big Brother Uncut to Big Brother: Adults Only.
 Network Ten discontinued Adults Only early due to pressure from politicians, with the final episode broadcast on 19 June 2006.
 The content that was to be used on unscreened episodes was made available on a new Big Brother Premium (paying members) section of the Big Brother website called Adults Only.

 Housemates

-Fifteen Big Brother 2006 housemates entered at the beginning of the season.
+Fifteen housemates entered at the beginning of the season.
 A total of eight additional housemates entering during the series.
 The first batch of intruders were Danielle Foote, Jade Stack and Rob Rigley.
 The second batch of intruders were Perry Apostolu, Darren Bowley and Lauren Clayton.
 After Ashley Cox and John Bric were removed after the controversial "turkey slapping incident" replacement housemates Max and Chris were added.

 The winner was announced in July to be Jamie Brooksby, with Camilla Severi (alias "Camilla Halliwell") runner-up.
 It was the closest public voting in the Australian Big Brother series up to this point.
 While all former 2006 Big Brother housemates and intruders were all reunited for the 2006 Finale, Ashley and John were not invited to attend and participate.